Error handling

 You can use the logger object to log errors and warnings to help you debug your scripts.
 You can log messages at different levels of severity.
 These levels can help you query logs in the Unity Cloud Dashboard.

-Cloud Code automatically adds attributes such as playerId, environmentId and projectId to the logs for you, so you don't need to add them to your log messages.
+Cloud Code automatically adds attributes such as playerId, environmentId and projectId to the logs, so you don't need to add them to your log messages.

 JavaScript